nathanboktae/mocha-phantomjs/README.md

   <img src="https://raw.github.com/metaskills/mocha-phantomjs/master/public/images/slow.gif" alt="Slow Tests Example">
 </div>

-The following is a list of supported runners.
-If you do not see one that you really want, fork the repo and try to write the `customizeProcessStdout()` and `customizeConsole()` functions to support that runner.
-If you need help, [create a github issue](https://github.com/metaskills/mocha-phantomjs/issues) and let me know.
+The following is a list of tested reporters.
+Since moving PhantomJS 1.9.1, most core Mocha reporters should "just work" since we now support stdout properly.
+If you have an issue with a reporter, [open a github issue](https://github.com/metaskills/mocha-phantomjs/issues) and let me know.

 ### Spec Reporter (default)